brunoreis/fullStackTest/README.md

+due to time restrictions, I will:

+1 - add a couple of frontend tests
+2 - add accumulator / isEven
+3 - review

+(6 hours, 11 total so far)

 18:45 - Now I added the configuration of the sequences to the frontend.
 The possibility to add those "extra values" that are added to the generator.